NischalDaCoder/vapt-learning/notes/VAPT_Notes.md

 ## Meterpreter:

-- Metasploit payload basically a post-exploitation tool after obtaining a meterpreter shell of the target machine
+-  a Metasploit payload which is basically a post-exploitation tool after obtaining a meterpreter shell of the target machine

 - runs in the memory of the target machine so it is hard to be detected during antivirus scans.